Cadasta/cadasta-docs/en/06-geoodkcollect.md

 3. Finally, it's time to [collect your data](#data-collection)!
 4. When you're back to WiFi, [upload your data](#upload-data) to the Cadasta Platform.

 **Important!** Steps 1, 2, and 4 require being near WiFi.
-You may also want to test step 3 before heading out into the field, just in case you need to make any changes.
+You may also want to test step 3 before heading out into the field, just in case you need to [troubleshoot](#geoodk-troubleshooting) or make any changes.

 For more information and documentation about GeoODK generally, visit [geoodk.com](http://geoodk.com/).